1jour1vin

 Wine rated 94/100

-Complex nose of candied orange peel, bergamot, apricot, and brioche.
-An elegant, distinguished champagne despite its excellent structure on the palate.
-Long, very clean and crisp finish with real minerality.
-Very fine mousse.
-Over 60% Pinot Noir, much of it from Ay, Mareuil and Bouzy, a third Chardonnay from the Côte des Blancs and only 5% Pinot Meunier.
-Ready to drink or keep.
+A complex nose of candied orange peel, bergamot, apricot, and brioche.
+An elegant and refined Champagne despite its excellent structure on the mid-palate.
+A long, very clean, and crisp finish with genuine minerality.
+Very fine bubbles.
+Over 60% Pinot Noir, much of it from Ay, Mareuil, and Bouzy, one-third Chardonnay from the Côte des Blancs, and only 5% Pinot Meunier.
+Ready to drink or for aging.

 Jeb Dunnuck